tryshopr/shopr/README.md

 Shoppe is an Rails-based e-commerce platform which allows you to easily introduce a catalogue-based store into your Rails 4 applications.

-**Note: the platform is still under constant development and the API has not yet been finalised and functionality & features may change without notice.
-I do not recommend using Shoppe for any production sites yet.
-I'm hoping to release a v1.0 version in the very near future which will have a stable API.**

 ![Build Status](https://travis-ci.org/tryshoppe/core.png?branch=master) ![GemVersion](https://badge.fury.io/rb/shoppe.png)

 In the meantime, why not: